yakconsulting/spidersoftdev.github.io/content/posts/2018-09-12-how-to-secure-s3-bucket-with-username-and-password.md

   - s3

 ---
-When you start looking for a solution you will find answers like: use Cloudfront, use lambda, use middleware 3rd party service.
-And basically you don&#8217;t have any other choice.
+When you start looking for a solution, you will find answers like using Cloudfront, lambda, and middleware 3rd party services.
+And basically, you don&#8217;t have any other choice.
 There is no simple solution to your problem.
-But &#8211; as long as you are using [Caddy Server][1] solution is super easy.
+But &#8211; as long as you use [Caddy Server][1] solution is super easy.

 <!--more-->